 Each organization within BNL develops an action plan detailing how they will achieve their environmental objectives and targets and commit the resources necessary to successfully implement both Laboratory-wide and facility-specific programs.
 BNL has a budgeting system designed to ensure that priorities are balanced and to provide resources essential to the implementation and control of the EMS.
-The Laboratory has developed and funded several important environmental programs to further integrate environmental stewardship into all facets of BNL's missions.
+The Laboratory continues to review, develop, and fund important environmental programs to further integrate environmental stewardship into all facets of its missions.